 Director of Centre de recherches mathématiques and Aisenstadt Professor of Physics, Université de Montréal

-Luc Vinet has been Provost of McGill University and Rector of the Université de Montréal (U de M).
+Dr. Luc Vinet has been Provost of McGill University and Rector of the Université de Montréal (U de M).
 He is well-known for his work in gauge theories and at the interface of integrable systems and algebraic combinatorics.
 His current research interests bear on mathematical physics, representation theory, orthogonal polynomials and quantum information.
-He keeps organizing various international meetings and is a sought-after speaker.
-As Director of the Centre de recherches mathématiques (CRM) at U de M, Vinet has spearheaded various initiatives — such as Mitacs, which is an organization to facilitate partnerships between industry and academia — that have shaped Canadian mathematical sciences.
+He often organizes various international meetings and is a sought-after speaker.
+As Director of the Centre de recherches mathématiques (CRM) at U de M, Dr. Vinet has spearheaded various initiatives — such as Mitacs, which is an organization to facilitate partnerships between industry and academia — that have shaped Canadian mathematical sciences.
 He is regularly part of expert panels and is a member of various boards and advisory committees.
 The Quebec Armand-Frappier prize and the Canadian Association of Physicists’ (CAP) CAP-CRM medal in theoretical and mathematical physics are among the recognitions he has received.
 In 2018, Dr. Vinet was elected Fellow of the Royal Society of Canada.